-Rural Land Law Regulations of 1998 provides rules for the acquisition and transfer of use-rights.
-The process for identifying and recording the rights of local communities and good-faith occupants is governed by the 2000 Technical Annex to the Land Law Regulations.
+- The Rural Land Law Regulations of 1998 provides rules for the acquisition and transfer of use-rights.
+The process for identifying and recording the rights of local communities and good-faith occupants is governed by the 2000 Technical Annex to the Land Law Regulations

-Urban Land Regulations 2006 apply to existing areas of towns and villages and to areas subject to an urbanisation plan.
-The regulations govern the preparation of land use plans, access to urban land and the rights and obligations of owners of buildings and DUAT holders.
+- The Urban Land Regulations 2006 apply to existing areas of towns and villages and to areas subject to an urbanization The regulations govern the preparation of land use plans, access to urban land and the rights and obligations of owners of buildings and DUAT holders.

-Financial Sector Development Strategy 2013 – 2022 (MFSDS) provides an overall vision and a comprehensive and detailed roadmap for reforms in the financial sector.
+- The Financial Sector Development Strategy 2013-2022 (MFSDS) provides an overall vision and a comprehensive and detailed roadmap for reforms in the financial sector.
 The strategy foresees the elaboration of a policy on housing finance, which will address necessary reforms for the development of the financial market for construction and purchase of housing.
 A first step in improving housing finance has already been implemented by revising the status of the FFH, giving it access to a variety of refinancing resources.

 Housing Sector Opportunities

-Mozambique recent healthy rates of economic growth and foreign investment have slowed in the last year.
+The previously healthy economic growth rates and foreign investment in Mozambique have significantly slowed in the last two years.
 Analysts suggest that the development of the natural gas and coal reserves in Mozambique should have a big impact on GDP growth and create opportunities in the industrial and commercial sectors.

-There are big opportunities for both public and private sectors to strengthen the development of housing finance, as well as increase its supply.
-Possible initiatives include expanding tailored housing loan products to low income groups and introducing innovative and competitive housing solutions and products for these people.
-There is a big need and potential for housing microfinance with many supporting reasons such as pre-existing microfinance industry, accepting auto-construction as a viable building method, provision of starter plots by FFH and improving security of tenure among urban dwellers.
+There are a wide range of opportunities for both public and private sectors to strengthen the development of housing finance, as well as increase its supply.
+Possible initiatives include expanding tailored housing loan products to low income groups and introducing innovative and competitive incremental auto-construction housing solutions.
+There is a big need and potential for housing microfinance with many supporting reasons such as a vibrant microfinance industry, auto-construction being an accepted building method, provision of starter plots by the Housing Promotion Fund and secure tenure among urban dwellers.